 A putative class action, Alexia Herrera, on behalf of herself and all other similarly situated, v.
 Zumiez Inc., was filed against us in the Eastern District Count of California, Sacramento Division under case number 2:16-cv-01802-SB in August 2016.
 Alexandra Bernal filed the initial complaint and then in October 2016 added Alexia Herrera as a named plaintiff and Alexandra Bernal left the case.
 The putative class action lawsuit against us alleges, among other things, various violations of California's wage and hour laws, including alleged violations of failure to pay reporting time.
 In May 2017 we moved for judgment on the pleadings in that plaintiff's cause of action for reporting-time pay should fail as a matter of law as the plaintiff and the other putative class members did not "report for work" with respect to certain shifts on which the plaintiff's claims are based.
 In August 2017, the court denied the motion.
-However, in October 2017 the district court certified the order denying the motion for judgment on the pleadings for immediate interlocutory review by the United States Court of Appeals for the Ninth Circuit, which petition was then granted in January 2018.
-Our opening appellate brief was filed on June 6, 2018 and the plaintiff's answering appellate brief was filed August 6, 2018.
-Our reply brief to the Plaintiff's answering appellate brief was filed on September 26, 2018 and oral arguments are scheduled to be held on February 4, 2019.
+However, in October 2017 the district court certified the order denying the motion for judgment on the pleadings for immediate interlocutory review by the United States Court of Appeals for the Ninth Circuit.
+We then filed a petition for permission to appeal the order denying the motion for judgment on the pleadings with the United States Court of Appeals for the Ninth Circuit, which petition was then granted in January 2018.
+Our opening appellate brief was filed in June 2018 and the plaintiff's answering appellate brief was filed in August 2018.
+Our reply brief to the Plaintiff's answering appellate brief was filed in September 2018 and oral arguments were completed in February 2019.
+On May 20, 2019, the United States Court of Appeals for the Ninth Circuit granted our motion for leave to file a supplemental brief addressing new authority.
+On June 10, 2019, the plaintiff's supplemental answering brief was filed with the United States Court of Appeals for the Ninth Circuit.
+We then filed our supplemental reply brief to the plaintiff's supplemental answering brief with the United States Court of Appeals for the Ninth Circuit on June 24, 2019.
+On March 19, 2020 the United States Court of Appeals for the Ninth Circuit published its opinion (i) affirming the District Court's denial of judgment on the pleadings on plaintiff's reporting time pay and minimum wage claims, (ii) reversing the District Court's denial of judgment on the pleadings on plaintiff's expense reimbursement claim and (iii) refusing to certify the reporting time pay question to the California Supreme Court.
+On April 2, 2020 we filed a petition for rehearing en banc to certify the reporting time pay question to the California Supreme Court and on April 27, 2020 plaintiff filed a response to our petition for rehearing en banc.
+We in turn filed a reply in support of our petition for rehearing en banc on May 1, 2020.
+On May 14, 2020, the United States Court of Appeals for the Ninth Circuit denied our petition for rehearing en banc.
+The case was remanded to the Eastern District of California, Sacramento for further proceedings.
+The court has tentatively scheduled plaintiff's deadline for filing a motion for class certification on April 15, 2021, and Defendant's tentative deadline to file an opposition to the motion on June 15, 2021.
 Given the current status of this case, we are unable to express a view regarding the ultimate outcome or, if the outcome is adverse, to estimate an amount, or range, of reasonably possible loss.
 We have defended this case vigorously and will continue to do so.